Economists' Statement on Carbon Dividends: Reception

 The statement was praised for the spectrum of economic thought and political opinion represented by its signatories.
 Former Harvard University President and U.S. Treasury Secretary Larry Summers called the statement’s proposal “one of the few ideas of economic policy that commands broad, bipartisan support.”
 The Chicago Booth Review noted that it was “perhaps the closest that the economics profession has ever come to a consensus.”
 Former chair of the Federal Reserve and the CEA Janet Yellen praised the statement for its broader political implications, saying it “represents a major tipping point in U.S. climate policy.”

 Original Signatories

-The original 45 signers of the statement were:
+The original forty-five signers of the statement were (sorted alphabetically):